5 Ways to Start Your Own Miniature Garden

 1. Choose your site for your mini garden

 Right plant, right place applies in miniature as well.
-Where is your miniature garden going to live: In ground or in a container?
+Decide where is your miniature garden going to live: In ground or in a container?
 Indoor or out?
 Then figure out what kind of light does that spot have: Full shade?
 Morning sun?
 Then choose the plants that will do well in that environment.
-(Note that indoor plants are tropical plants that like to stay 60 degrees or above all year ‘round.
-No, you can’t grow an outdoor plant indoors.)

-Use the search to find your miniature garden plants for your area up on your Miniature Garden Center store (- click on the little magnifying glass in the upper right corner and type in your zone.)
+Use the search to find your miniature garden plants for your area up on your Miniature Garden Center store.
+Click on the little magnifying glass in the upper left corner and type in your zone OR scroll down on the lefthand menu and choose “Shop by Zone.”

 2. Choose your favorite tree